Aliens: Phalanx: Reception

 In a review for the British Fantasy Society, Sarah Deeming praised the character of Ahiliyah and the novel's tension.
 Empire Online listed the audiobook adaptation as one of thirteen "Best Audiobooks For Movie Fans" and Aliens: Phalanx also received a review from the Financial Times.
 Ginger Nuts of Horror stated that they were concerned "whether the constraints of the Aliens franchise (acid for blood etc) would hold back the multi-dimensional imagination of the Future Doom Overlord (FDO), as his hardcore fans like to call him" and that while this did prove to be the case, the novel was "still an excellent Scott Sigler novel and if you’re a fan of his high-octane action sequences, gory violence and tough characters there is much to enjoy here."

 Sequel

 In 2022 a short story entitled "Another Mother" was published in the anthology Aliens vs. Predators: Ultimate Prey.
 Also written by Sigler, the short story is set twenty years after the events of Phalanx.
 Atagina has flourished, however the survivors were unable to completely eliminate the demons, resulting in the birth of a new Demon Mother.
 During their search for the new nest Ahiliyah and Creen discover evidence of a new threat to humanity, which Creen correctly deduces is extraterrestrial.
-They eventually cross paths with a Yahutjua named Yeh'kull, who was sent to assess the planet's suitability as a game reserve.
+They eventually cross paths with a Yautjua named Yeh'kull, who was sent to assess the planet's suitability as a game reserve.
 While their initial interactions are hostile, the three eventually agree to work together to find and kill the Demon Mother.
 They successfully locate the new hive, where Yeh'kull manages to kill the Demon Mother and destroy the nest with the others' assistance.